Auto Repair Shop Owner's Daily Dose 62: Boundaries (Family)

 Me not doing a video or me not stepping up and talking to people or, or introducing myself or, or being there and possibly making a difference in someone's life.
 That boundary is not really a boundary.
 It's a restraint that you're putting on yourself that comes from fear.
 And I'm going to ask you to recognize that fear is going to be a constant companion.
 I get nervous every morning before I start these videos.
 Fear is a constant companion, but you've got to embrace the fear.
 The fear is trying to protect you.
 Something that could be dangerous because your mind doesn't understand the difference between survival and fear.

 We get a choice at the end of our lives.
 We get to look at our dreams in the face and tell them we're sorry because we didn't let them come to life because of our fear.
 Les Brown says, “I want to die worn out, not rusted out.”
 Me personally, I don't want it left that I must give to somebody.
 I want it all out there so that when I die, when I'm coming up on my last breaths, I can smile and think that my life was well lived, that I made a difference, that I learned, that I became more.
 This is really what we all want.
-And the other thing I want to just leave you a thought with is what boundaries are you setting for the people that you love in your life that are based on fear?
+I want to leave you a thought.
+What boundaries are you setting for the people that you love in your life that are based on fear?

 Don't worry, your information will not be shared.